semasuka/blog/_posts/2019-02-10-list-in-python.md

 We first append to the list all the ingredients and loop through the elements of each list and check if any the element is "nuts" if there is this list will be ignored until we get a list that does not contain "nuts".

 After this finding,  we will loop through the list and enumerate all the elements using the enumerate function.
-There the second parameter in the enumerate function, this parameter corresponds to the starting count.
-By default, this parameter is not written and is set to 0, we can overwrite this by placing any number which will be the starting point of the count.
-There is be an empty space after all the elements in the list are done printing.
+There the second parameter in the enumerate function; this parameter corresponds to the starting count.
+By default, this parameter is not written and is set to 0; we can overwrite this by placing any number which will be the starting point of the count.
+There is an empty space after all the elements in the list are done printing.

 ### Conclusion

-A list is a clean way of storing data in a container that allow us to iterate over on its elements and perform useful operation on it like adding and removing new elements.
+A list is a clean way of storing data in a container that allow us to iterate over on its elements and perform a useful operation on it like adding and removing new elements.
 We will be using lists a lot.
 In the upcoming post, we will discuss tuples and ranges.

 Thank you for reading this tutorial.
-Hope you have learned one or two things.
-If you like this post, please subscribe to stay updated with new posts and if you have a thought or a question, I would love to hear it by commenting below.
+I hope you have learned one or two things.
+If you like this post, please subscribe to stay updated with new posts, and if you have a thought or a question, I would love to hear it by commenting below.